-Throughout Peter’s experiences, he had endured hundreds of trials.
-Though people now are aware of the term “trial,” they do not at all understand its true meaning or circumstances.
-God tempers the determination of man, refines his confidence, and perfects his every part, achieving this mostly through trials.
-Trials are also the hidden work of the Holy Spirit.
-It seems that God has forsaken man, and so man will, if not careful, see them as Satan’s temptations.
-In fact, many trials can be considered temptations, and this is the principle and rule of God’s work.
-If man truly lives before God, he will see them as trials by God and not let them slip.
-If someone says that because God is with him Satan will surely not approach him, this is not entirely correct.
-How can it be explained that Jesus faced temptations after He had fasted in the wilderness for forty days?
-So if man has truly put right his views on believing in God, he will see many things much more clearly and will not have skewed and fallacious understanding.
-If one is truly resolved to be made perfect by God, he needs to approach matters he is faced with from many different angles, neither leaning to the left nor the right.
-If you do not have knowledge of God’s work, you will not know how to cooperate with God.
-If you do not know the principles of God’s work and are unaware of how Satan works on man, you will have no path of practice.
-A mere zealous pursuit will not allow you to attain the results God demands.
-Such way of experience is akin to that of Lawrence, not differentiating and only focusing on experience, utterly unaware of what Satan’s work is, of what the work of the Holy Spirit is, what man is like without the presence of God, what kind of people God wants to perfect.
-How to behave toward different people, how to grasp God’s present will, how to know God’s disposition, at which people, which circumstances, and which age, God’s mercy, His majesty and righteousness are directed—he does not differentiate these.
-If man does not have many visions as his foundation, a foundation for his experiences, then life is out of the question, even less so is experience; he just foolishly keeps submitting to everything, enduring everything.
-All such people are very difficult to be made perfect.
-It may be said that having none of the visions touched on above is ample proof you are being a fool, akin to a pillar of salt, always standing in Israel.
-Such people are useless, they are good-for-nothings!
-Some people only ever submit blindly, they always know themselves and always use their ways of conducting themselves when dealing with new matters, or use “wisdom” to deal with trivial matters that are unworthy of mention, those are people who are devoid of discernment, as if they by nature were to resign themselves to adversity, always being the same, never changing; this is a fool with no discernment whatsoever.
-They never suit measures to the circumstances or to different people.
+Throughout Peter’s experiences, he encountered hundreds of trials.
+Though the people of today are aware of the term “trial,” they are confused as to its true meaning and circumstances.
+God tempers people’s determination, refines their confidence, and perfects every part of them—and this is primarily achieved through trials, which are also the hidden work of the Holy Spirit.
+It seems as though God has forsaken people, and so if they are not careful, they will view these trials as the temptations of Satan.
+In fact, many trials can be considered temptations, and this is the principle and the rule by which God works.
+If people truly live in God’s presence, they will regard such things as trials from God, and will not let them slip away.
+If someone says that because God is with them Satan will surely not approach them, this is not entirely correct; how, then, can it be explained that Jesus faced temptations after He had fasted in the wilderness for forty days?
+So if people truly put right their views on belief in God, they will see many things much more clearly, and their understanding will not be skewed and fallacious.
+If someone is truly resolved to be made perfect by God, they must approach the matters that face them from many different angles, neither swaying to the left nor to the right.
+If you have no knowledge of God’s work, you will not know how to cooperate with God.
+If you do not know the principles of God’s work, and are unaware of how Satan works in man, you will have no path to practice.
+Zealous pursuit alone will not allow you to achieve the results demanded by God.
+Such a means of experiencing is akin to that of Lawrence: making no distinctions whatsoever and only focusing on experience, utterly unaware of what Satan’s work is, of what the work of the Holy Spirit is, what man is like without the presence of God, and what kind of people God wants to perfect.
+What principles should be adopted when dealing with different types of people, how to grasp God’s will in the present, how to know God’s disposition, and at which people, circumstances, and age God’s mercy, majesty, and righteousness are directed—he has no discernment in any of these.
+If people do not have multiple visions as a foundation for their experiences, then life is out of the question, and experience even more so; they can foolishly continue submitting to and enduring everything.
+Such people are very difficult to make perfect.
+It can be said that if you have nothing of the visions spoken of above, this is ample proof that you are a cretin, you are like a pillar of salt always standing in Israel.
+Such people are useless, good for nothing!
+Some people only ever submit blindly, they always know themselves and always use their own ways of conducting themselves when dealing with new matters, or they use “wisdom” to deal with trivial matters unworthy of mention.
+Such people are devoid of discernment, it is as if their nature is to resign themselves to being picked on, and they are always the same, they never change.
+People like this are fools who lack even the slightest discernment.
+They never try to suit measures to the circumstances or to different people.
 Such people do not have experience.
-I see that some people know themselves to a certain point that when confronted with those who have the work of the evil spirit they even lower their heads and admit guilt, not daring to stand up and condemn them.
-When faced with the obvious work of the Holy Spirit, they do not dare obey, either, believing that evil spirits are also in the hands of God, and not in the slightest do they dare to rise in resistance.
-These are people who do not have the dignity of God, and they are definitely unable to bear heavy burdens for God.
-Such muddled people do not differentiate.
-This way of experience ought therefore to be abandoned as it is untenable in the eyes of God.
+I have seen some people who are so bound up in their knowledge of themselves that when confronted with people possessed by the work of evil spirits, they lower their heads and confess their sins, not daring to stand up and condemn them.
+And when faced with the obvious work of the Holy Spirit, they do not dare to obey.
+They believe that these evil spirits are also in the hands of God, and have not the slightest courage to stand up and resist them.
+These people do not have the dignity of God, and they are utterly incapable of bearing a heavy burden for God.
+Such dummies do not make distinctions of any kind.
+Such a means of experiencing, therefore, should be purged, for it is untenable in the eyes of God.